If you are paying IRMAA (the Income-Related Monthly Adjustment Amount

 If you are a higher-income beneficiary, Social Security deducts the IRMAA from your monthly Social Security payments regardless of how you ordinarily pay your monthly Medicare Part D prescription drug plan premiums.
 If the amount of your IRMAA is greater than your monthly payment from Social Security, or you do not get monthly payments, you will get a separate bill from another Federal agency, such as the Centers for Medicare & Medicaid Services (CMS) or the Railroad Retirement Board.

 Question: Which tax return is used to determine your IRMAA liability?

 Your most recent tax returns are usually used to calculate IRMAA.
-For example, your 2021 IRMAA is probably determined using your 2019 income (MAGI) as reported on your 2020 taxes.
+For example, your 2022 IRMAA is determined using your 2020 income (MAGI) as reported on your 2021 taxes.
 For more information, please see: "Which

 Federal income tax return is used by the Social Security Administration